 c) The email address associated with my account is still active so that I can click the “Forgot your password?” link and retrieve password reset instructions.

 Anyway, you get the point.
 If this saga resonated with you, the Perpetual Vitae will be love at first site.
-If you haven’t been in a similar situation, you may not reap the benefits right away; however, if you’re pursuing or considering a non-traditional career in medicine, it’s quite likely that at some point you’ll need to apply for multiple state medical licenses, or perhaps to recall various detailed information that happened long ago in your life.
-Or – my favorite – fill out online job applications that won’t let you press submit without entering information into hundreds of separate little boxes.
+If you haven’t been in a similar situation, you may not reap the benefits right away; however, if you’re pursuing or considering a non-traditional career in medicine, it’s quite likely that at some point you’ll need to apply for multiple state medical licenses or fill out online job applications that won’t let you press submit without entering information into hundreds of separate little boxes.

 It’s not meant to be seen by anyone but yourself, in most cases.
 As a result, it doesn’t need to be formatted nicely.
 Grammar and word choice are far less important than they are with a traditional CV or resume.